 - Only offers 3- and 5-year loans

 Prosper allows you to explore different loan options online without impacting your credit score and offer fixed interest rate loans with fixed monthly payments.
-As of January 2021, APRs range from 7.95% to 35.99% and from roughly $2,000 to $40,000 (for 3 or 5 years).
-Loans can take up to three days to receive after approval, which is a little longer than competitors and they also have origination fees, which add to the APR.
+As of May 2022, APRs range from 6.38% to 35.36% and from roughly $2,000 to $35,000 (for 3 or 5 years).
+Loans can take up to a day to receive after approval, which is a little longer than competitors and they also have origination fees, which add to the APR.

 Prosper scored below average in the J.D.
 Power Consumer Lending Satisfaction Study.
-The reason for this difference may be in the limited number of options Prosper offers compared to others on the list, with three- and five-year loans, with limits up to about $40,000.
-Comparatively, Prosper has excellent reviews from clients on Trustpilot with a 4.5-star rating.
+The reason for this difference may be in the limited number of options.
+Prosper offers compared to others on the list, with three- and five-year loans, with limits up to about $40,000.
+Comparatively, Prosper has excellent reviews from clients on Trustpilot with a 4.7-star rating.

 If you are looking to finance your wedding, a wedding loan is a good option to consider, especially if you have a good credit rating, or can find a loan with a low APR and no penalty for early repayment.
 The cost of a wedding loan and what APR you will qualify for depends on your credit score and other factors used by the lender to determine your eligibility for their best rates.
 The choice of the best wedding loan will be different for people with new credit, poor credit, or good to excellent credit.
 Understand where you fall so that you can find the best wedding loan options for your circumstances.

 When comparing loans, read the small print for details with regards to how the loan process works.
 Beware of sites that will do a hard credit check to get you a rate.
 And, finally, watch out for fees and added costs to compare your options.